majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ## Known Issues

 ### Shared output buffer destroyed by single buffer layers (input-destructive)
 Single buffer layers (Such as most of the Activations, additionally MaxPool/AvgPool) are working directly on its input buffer.
-While its input buffer is shared with other parallel layers, and it is placed before other layers in a parallel structure (such as Inception), the shared output buffer of last layer will be destroyed by those input-destructive before other parallel layer can access to it.
+While its input buffer is shared with other parallel layers, and it is placed before other layers in a parallel structure (such as Inception), the shared buffer will be destroyed by those input-destructive before other parallel layer can access it.

-Additionally, although, MaxPool & AvgPool are not single buffer layer, they will destroy the input buffer as they are mentioned with input-destructive in CMSIS-NN.
+Additionally, although, MaxPool & AvgPool are not single buffer layers, they will destroy the input buffer as they are mentioned with input-destructive in CMSIS-NN.
 So they should be treated as same as single buffer layers.

 **Fix plan of the issue**

 Not planned.

 Possiblly, add an invisible copying layer/functions to copy data for single input layer before passing to other parallel layers.

 **Current work around**